22 Examples of Customer Retention Strategies That Actually Work

 • Reps used the HubSpot task tool to mark open support cases and ensure each ticket was responded to in a timely manner.

-• As the company grew, they adopted Service Hub to centralize customer service operations.
-This meant was that all support inquiries were funneled into a shared inbox where reps could collaborate on complex service tickets.
+• As the company grew, it adopted Service Hub to centralize customer service operations.
+This meant that all support inquiries were funneled into a shared inbox where reps could collaborate on complex service tickets.

 This made it easier for the team to streamline urgent or sensitive issues, improving their likelihood of preventing churn.